-In addition, electric utilities shall report the generation of high- and low-level radioactive wasteassociated with the power being offered under their standard offers.
+In addition, electric utilities shall report the generation of high- and low-level radioactive waste associated with the power being offered under their standard offers.

 - (2) Methodology for determining environmental disclosure data. - (a) Any new electric utility shall submit to the staff, at least thirty days prior to commencing operations, its proposed methodology for determining its environmental disclosure data.
-Such submittal shall detail the proposed methodology for completing the required annual projection, as well as the methodology for determining and compiling the required quarterly actual data. - (ab) The actual environmental disclosure data, to be provided quarterly and in the annual projection, shall be verifiable.
-Each electric utility shall maintain documentation sufficient to demonstrate the accuracy of the actual environmental disclosure data. - (be) When calculating the generation resource mix for the annual projection, the electric utility shall assume that purchased energy has the same generation resource mix as the regional generation resource mix for the most recent twelve month period of June first to May thirty-first, as provided by the electric utility's regional transmission organization or independent system operator. - (3) Each electric utility shall submit to staff for its review and approval a proposal forincorporating the use of renewable energy credits (RECs) into its annual and quarterly environmental disclosures.
-The electric utility shall provide statements, when applicable: - (a) That the electric utility sold RECs from one of its electric generating facilities. - (b) That the electric utility purchased RECs as a means of complying, in part or whole, with a renewable energy resource benchmark under the state's alternative energy portfolio-standard requirements. - (c) Whether the electric utility complied with the renewable energy resource benchmark under the state's alternative energy portfolio standard requirements.
+Such submittal shall detail the proposed methodology for completing the required annual projection, as well as the methodology for determining and compiling the required quarterly actual data. - (b) (a) The actual environmental disclosure data, to be provided quarterly and in the annual projection, shall be verifiable.
+Each electric utility shall maintain documentation sufficient to demonstrate the accuracy of the actual environmental disclosure data. - (e) (b) When calculating the generation resource mix for the annual projection, the electric utility shall assume that purchased energy has the same generation resource mix as the regional generation resource mix for the most recent twelve-month period of June first to May thirty-first, as provided by the electric utility's regional transmission organization or independent system operator. - (3) Each electric utility shall submit to staff for its review and approval a proposal for incorporating the use of renewable energy credits (RECs) into its annual and quarterly environmental disclosures.
+The electric utility shall provide statements, when applicable: - (a) That the electric utility sold RECs from one of its electric generating facilities. - (b) That the electric utility purchased RECs as a means of complying, in part or whole, with a renewable energy resource benchmark under the state's alternative energy portfolio standard requirements. - (c) Whether the electric utility complied with the renewable energy resource benchmark under the state's alternative energy portfolio standard requirements. - (4) (3) Timing for disclosing environmental disclosure data. - (a) Electric utilities shall annually project their environmental disclosure data for at least the subsequent calendar year. - (b) Electric utilities shall also complete no less than quarterly comparisons of actual to projected environmental disclosure data.

-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 75 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 74 of 87